 Synthetic labeled data is becoming popular especially for computer vision tasks like object detection and image segmentation.
 Using the platforms from AI Reverie and Sky Engine, you can generate synthetic labeled data.
 AI Reverie offers a suite of synthetic data for model training and validation using 3D environments which exposes the neural network models to diverse scenarios that might be hard to find in data gleaned from the real world.
 Sky Engine uses ray-tracing image renderer techniques to generate labeled synthetic data in virtual environments that can be used with TLT for training.

 With Appen, you can generate and label custom data.
 Appen uses APIs and human intelligence to generate labeled training data.
 Integrated with the NVIDIA Transfer Learning Toolkit, the Appen Data Annotation platform and services allow you to eliminate time-consuming annotations and create the right training data to train with TLT for your use cases.

-Hasty, Labelbox, and Sama
+Hasty, Labelbox, Sama, and Clarifai

 Hasty provides such tools like DEXTR and GrabCut to create labeled data.
 With DEXTR, you click on the north, south, east, and west of an object and a neural network looks for the mask.
 For GrabCut, you select the area where the object is and add or remove regions with markings to improve the results.